• Skip to primary navigation

 How Much Does Afternoon Tea at the Ritz Paris Cost?

-A Parisian afternoon tea at the Ritz starts at 68 euros for the traditional Goûter à la Française with all the biscuits, madeleines and tea.
+• A Parisian Champagne afternoon tea at the Ritz starts at 105 euros for 'Le Royal'.
+Traditional Goûter à la Française with all the biscuits, madeleines and tea, Champagne or non-alcoholic equivalent.

 Ritz Paris Teatime check Proust book

-In Case You Can't Finish All the Cakes
+What If I Can't Finish All the Cakes?

-Don’t be fooled by all the light biscuits and mini cakes: it’s just not possible to finish everything that’s presented (well, without needing a golden crane option at the end to lift us out).
+Don’t be fooled by all the light biscuits and mini cakes: it’s a challenge to finish everything that’s presented.
+Well, that is without requiring a golden crane option at the end to lift us out!

-A box of untouched goodies are yours to take home, plus yet another finale: the most exquisite tiny tea caddy containing a Rooibos and yuzu tea with precise instructions to infuse 5g for 400ml at 90°C for 3-4 minutes, s’il vous plaît.
+A box of untouched goodies are yours to take home.
+At the time of my visit, we were given yet another finale: the most exquisite tiny tea caddy containing a Rooibos and yuzu tea with precise instructions to infuse 5g for 400ml at 90°C for 3-4 minutes, s’il vous plaît.

 After such a Ritz Paris Teatime, it's quite easy to take a stroll indoors and lose yourself in the sumptuous corridors leading to the Hemingway Bar.
 To access the bar, temptations continue with this elegant shopping gallery after teatime!